Connect with a certified trainer for free

 • Ice to reduce swelling

-• Physical therapy such as stretching and strengthening exercises after the initial swelling and pain resolves
+• Physical therapy, such as stretching and strengthening exercises, should be performed after the initial swelling and pain have resolved

 Try these exercises to help address your condition: